Kyagara/discord-esports/README.md

 ## Todo

 - `item` command.
 - Cache requests to esports apis in a file to avoid requests when starting up unless its past the post time.
+(Partially complete)
 - Disable button when pressed by a user.
 (To avoid errors for now, buttons are disabled)
+- Fix edge cases with user input, for example giving a invalid champion/spell or not giving one at all

 ## What data does this bot provide and how?